SESSIONS

 Ritchie Blackmore's Night: Under A Violet Moon

 John Ford was a member of Ritchie Blackmore's band, "Blackmore's Night" from October 1998 until April 1999.
-The band specializes in Renaissance Music, and track 7 on "Under A Violet Moon" their second international release, featured John duetting with Candace on the beautiful song, "Wind in the Willows".
+The band specializes in Renaissance Music, and track 7 on "Under A Violet Moon" their second international release, featured John duetting with Candace on the beautiful song, "Wind In The Willows".
 That's not its original title - it is usually known as "Bread & Fishes" and it was originally written by veteran folkie Alan Bell, though it has been slightly rewritten here.

 John re-recorded the song for his first solo album Love Is A Highway.